 - E M 555 Enterprise Resource Management

-- or E M 590 Leading Design and Innovation
+- E M 590 Leading Design and Innovation

 - E M 560 Integrated Supply Chain Management